aoksys-platform-engineering/helm-charts/README.md

 # Contributing and support
 The Helm charts published in this repository are open source, but closed commit.
 Development and releases are handled internally by AOK Systems GmbH.

+If you are a customer of AOK Systems GmbH and encounter issues using one of these charts, please open a support ticket via the established SUD process.